-It’s pretty widely acknowledged that maternal lifestyle, diet, and exposure to environmental toxins influences the development of offspring and even future generations.
+It’s widely acknowledged that maternal lifestyle, diet, and exposure to environmental toxins influence the development of offspring and even future generations.
 This has led to society placing an enormous weight on women’s shoulders, a weight that somehow implies that men’s health plays less of a role.
 That’s because men’s sperm have historically been viewed as having only one job in reproduction: to fertilize a woman’s egg.
 But a growing body of new research suggests that sperm are so much more than just contributors of DNA.
-Modern science’s understanding of how similar paternal factors may have a direct or indirect impact on fertilization, embryo development, pregnancy, and the long-term health of offspring is rapidly evolving.
+Modern science’s understanding of how similar paternal factors may directly or indirectly impact fertilization, embryo development, pregnancy, and the long-term health of offspring is rapidly evolving.

 Check it out:

-New research is showing that the impact of sperm on fertilization happens before an egg is even fertilized, with some animal studies suggesting that sperm are able to deliver signals to female reproductive tissues once they enter the reproductive tract, which can increase the chance of conception (4).* Other studies have also found that dad’s genes impact the development of the placenta more than mom’s which means that he influences how mom adapts to pregnancy, baby’s nourishment, and ultimately, baby’s growth.
-(5) (6) (7)!* Right from the very beginning, healthy, well-nourished sperm have several consequential jobs to do.
+New research is showing that the impact of sperm on fertilization happens before an egg is even fertilized, with some animal studies suggesting that sperm can deliver signals to female reproductive tissues once they enter the reproductive tract, which can increase the chance of conception (4).* Other studies have also found that dad’s genes impact the development of the placenta more than mom’s, which means that he influences how mom adapts to pregnancy, baby’s nourishment, and ultimately, baby’s growth.
+(5) (6) (7)!* Right from the beginning, healthy, well-nourished sperm have several consequential jobs.

-After conception, we usually look to mom as the one who is solely responsible for her own pregnancy outcomes, but research now shows that consequences of dad’s health and exposure are still impactful during pregnancy.
-For example, sperm quality impacts the womb, and chemicals that enter mom’s body through semen can circulate before and during pregnancy.* High oxidation levels in semen and sperm have been studied to significantly increase the likelihood of pregnancy loss (8).* Animal studies have noted that sperm quality impacts mom’s immune system, which in turn affects the womb as baby grows and develops (2).* Translation: Dad taking care of himself and his reproductive health can help YOU reduce your risk of pregnancy interventions, straying from your birth plan, and potential long term health issues (9).*
+After conception, we usually look to mom as the one who is solely responsible for her pregnancy outcomes.
+However, research shows that the consequences of dad’s health and exposure are still impactful during pregnancy.
+For example, sperm quality impacts the womb, and chemicals that enter mom’s body through semen can circulate before and during pregnancy.* High oxidation levels in semen and sperm have been studied to significantly increase the likelihood of pregnancy loss (8).* Animal studies have noted that sperm quality impacts mom’s immune system, affecting the womb as baby grows and develops (2).* Translation: Dad taking care of himself and his reproductive health can help YOU reduce your risk of pregnancy interventions, straying from your birth plan, and potential long-term health issues (9).*

-Studies point towards the significant genetic and lifestyle factors being able to potentially reprogram the health of your baby throughout their life!*
+Studies point towards the significant genetic and lifestyle factors that can potentially reprogram your baby's health throughout its life!*

 3. It’s more than just physical.